vibolkhan/travel-app/README.md

 - **Persistence**: Favorites are saved locally using `AsyncStorage`, so they remain even after closing the app.

 ### 5. ✈️ Trips (History)
-- Lists all upcoming and past bookings.
+- Lists all pending and past bookings.
 - Managed via `BookingContext` and persisted locally.

 ## 🛠 Technical Stack